Table of Contents

 Streamlining the change order process

 You can achieve this with a contract lifecycle management solution.
 A contract management platform acts as your company’s single source of truth.
-It’s an all-in-one solution, allowing you to create, fill, and sign documents in one location.
+It centralizes your contracting process, allowing you to create, fill, and sign documents in one location.
 There’s never a risk of missing documents that would affect your contracts.
 The process is entirely transparent, so there’s no doubt about how your contracts are put together.

-If you’re considering implementing contract lifecycle management in your firm, Ironclad can help.
-Ironclad’s contract lifecycle management platform can help you design change order templates, collaborate with your team on changes, and maximize the use of your contract data—all within a single platform.
+If you’re considering implementing contract lifecycle management in your firm, our contract lifecycle management platform can help you design change order templates, collaborate with your team on changes, and maximize the use of your contract data—all within a single platform.
+This type of efficiency is becoming standard, as The State of AI in Procurement 2025 Report notes that 80% of procurement leaders now use AI for contracting.
+But implementing these tools requires more than just software—you also need to manage change across your people and processes to ensure adoption.

-Using digital contract management for change orders and statements of work makes it easy to fill and update forms.
+Using digital contract management for change orders and statements of work makes it easy to fill and update forms, but it is crucial to select platforms with strong compliance guarantees, as research into modern vendor contracts shows that some shift accountability, with as few as 17% of AI vendors explicitly commit to complying with all applicable laws.
 All your information is easily accessible, from the original contract to the supplementary appendices.
-There’s no back-and-forth necessary—Individual team members can fill in elements of the form when they’re available.
-With Ironclad, the entire process can be managed and completed in a fraction of the time.
+There’s no back-and-forth necessary—individual team members can fill in elements of the form when they’re available.
+The entire process can be managed and completed in a fraction of the time.

 Simplify change orders for good